Gaitherdb/Web-API-Code-Quiz/README.md

 # Web API Coding Quiz

-This webpage presents a timed quiz on coding.
+This webpage presents a timed quiz on Javascript.

 ## Functionality